 Some of the earliest items are stone cosmetic palettes found in tombs, carved with images of animals and creatures very similar to those found in Mesopotamia (633).
 The Bull Palette showing a bull trampling enemies repeats the same cycle of conquest seen in Mesopotamia, but now the bull represents the power of the Egyptian king during the predynastic period, unifying Upper Egypt and Lower Egypt.

 Multiple display cases show what was needed for eternal life—for all the classes of Egyptian society who could afford it.
 The painted limestone statuette of Raherka and Meresankh (635) shows the hopes of a married couple for eternal happiness.
 A Seated Scribe, too, is at work for eternity, with quartz and copper eyes that give an eerie liveliness to the statue.

 Raherka and Meresankh Seated Scribe

-The tomb mural of Nefertiabet is from Giza possibly the daughter of Khufu, whose pyramid (the largest at Giza) is nearby.
+The tomb mural of Nefertiabet is possibly the daughter of Khufu, whose pyramid (the largest at Giza) is nearby.
 The young princess is fashionably dressed in leopardskin on a throne carved with animal legs.
 The wealth of the living was meant to be replicated for the dead, so murals and reliefs were created to represent all the pleasures and pastimes of the dead: playing games, boating, hunting, etc. Egyptian conventions of representation are amazingly consistent over the years: profile face, frontal torso, and profile legs, which accounts for a physically impossible but very recognizable style.